 Without the starchy carbs, your gravy will be boiled-down stock with some fat added.
 That makes for a tasty pan sauce, but it will be thin, and it won’t stick to your meat and mashed cauliflower like real gravy.
 If you’re yearning for thick, luscious gravy to smother your plate, read on.

-If you want to have keto-friendly gravy this Thanksgiving, you have two main options: you can can mix in a gum – we use xanthan gum – or you can add egg yolks, whichever floats your gravy boat.
+If you want to have keto-friendly gravy this Thanksgiving, you have a few main options: you can mix in a vegetable gum – we use xanthan gum, or you can use egg yolks, cream cheese, half-and-half, ‘Au Jus,’ or unflavored gelatin powder, whichever floats your gravy boat.

 Xanthan gum is a virtually carb-free fiber-based thickener available in the baking aisle in your local supermarket.
 It thickens liquids very effectively… and almost instantly.
 Pour xanthan gum in your gravy, and you can end up with a gummy blob in the middle of your new gravy soup.